wyemicha/Exercise-02c-Enemies/README.md

 Exercise for MSCH-C220, 10 February 2021

+A demonstration of this exercise is available at [https://youtu.be/TOXMqhFiYqw](https://youtu.be/TOXMqhFiYqw)

 This exercise should provide an important step toward being able to implement Project 02.
 We will be creating enemies that periodically shoot and move according to a preset pattern.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-02c-Enemies. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.